 The Tremiti are five bite-size islands very close together.
 It’s an archipelago in the Adriatic Sea, in front of the Gargano Peninsula.
-A truly natural paradise that can be reached by ferry on daily trip from Apulian coastline.
+A truly natural paradise that can be reached by ferry on a day trip from the Apulian coastline.

 According to the legend, on these shores the Greek hero Diomedes was buried after his wanderings in the Adriatic Sea at the end of the Troyan War and that’s the reason why Tremiti are called “Diomedee Islands”.